-So far vi have looked at three versions of the same series of images.
+So far we have looked at three versions of the same series of images.
 But a similar series also appears in a very special book.

 After having described the other series in detail, Francis Douce remarks (page 63) that the same motives are employed in another work, »The same designs have also been adopted, and in a very singular style of engraving, in a work printed by Antony Verard, that will be noticed elsewhere«.

 And as promised, Douce returns to this other book on page 146:

 I. "Les loups ravissans fait et composé par maistre Robert Gobin prestre, maistre es ars licencie en decret, doyen de crestienté de Laigny sur Marne au dyocese de Paris, advocat en court d'eglise.
 Imprimé pour Anthoine Verard a Paris, 4to." without date, but about 1500.

 This is a very bitter satire, in the form of a dream, against the clergy in general, but more particularly against Popes John XXII. and Boniface VIII.
 A wolf, in a lecture to his children, instructs them in every kind of vice and wickedness, but is opposed, and his doctrines refuted, by an allegorical personage called Holy Doctrine.

 In a second vision Death appears to the author, accompanied by Fate, War, Famine, and Mortality.
 All classes of society are formed into a Dance, as the author chooses to call it, and the work is accompanied with twenty-one very singular engravings on wood, executed in a style perhaps nowhere else to be met with.
 The designs are the same as those in the second Dance of the Horæ, printed by Higman for Vostre, No. I. page 61.

 (Francis Douce: The Dance of Death Exhibited in Elegant Engravings on Wood, page 146)